Nonparametric Treatment Effect Identification in School Choice: School choice mechanisms, estimands, and identification

-When the number of students is large, the cutoffs $C_{s,N}$ in fact concentrate around some population quantity, satisfying a law of large numbers.
-Proposition 3 of \citet{azevedo2016supply} states that if $ \br{(\succ_{is}, V_ {is}) : s \in S}$ are independently and identically distributed across students $i$, then under mild conditions,\footnote{Precisely speaking, \citet{azevedo2016supply} define a notion of deferred acceptance matching acting on the \emph{continuum economy}---which is the distribution of $\br{(\succ_{is}, V_ {is}) : s \in S}$.
+When students are drawn from a population and the number of students is large, the random cutoffs $C_{s,N}$ concentrate around some population quantity, satisfying a law of large numbers.
+Proposition 3 of \citet{azevedo2016supply} states that if $ \br{(\succ_{is}, V_ {is}) : s \in S}$ are i.i.d. across students, then under mild conditions,\footnote{Precisely speaking, \citet{azevedo2016supply} define a notion of deferred acceptance matching acting on the \emph{continuum economy}---which is the distribution of $\br{(\succ_{is}, V_ {is}) : s \in S}$.
 The additional regularity condition is that this continuum version of deferred acceptance matching admits a unique stable matching.
-In other words, it is a very mild regularity condition on the distribution of $\br{(\succ_{is}, V_ {is}) : s \in S}$.} the cutoffs $C_N = [C_ {0,N},\ldots, C_{M,N}]$ concentrate to some population counterpart $c$ at the parametric rate:
+In other words, it is a very mild regularity condition on the distribution of $\br{(\succ_{is}, V_ {is}) : s \in S}$.} the cutoffs $C_N = [C_ {0,N},\ldots, C_{M,N}]$ concentrate to some population counterpart $c$ at the parametric rate: $ \norm{C_N - c}_\infty = O_P(N^{-1/2}). $

-\begin{as} The population of students is such that the cutoffs $\br{C_{s,N}}$, satisfy for some fixed $c = (c_s : s\in S)$. \end{as}
+\begin{as} The population of students is such that the cutoffs $\br{C_{s,N}}$, satisfy for some fixed $c = (c_s \in [0,1) : s\in S)$. \end{as}

-The fact that the assignments are determined jointly in finite samples creates some technical wrinkles for defining identification, since it implies that the data $(Y_i, D_i, X_i, U_i)$ are not i.i.d.
-A standard definition states that a quantity is identified if no two observationally equivalent distributions of observable data and potential outcomes give rise to different values of the quantity.
-Here, ``distributions'' refers to the \emph{joint distribution} of the observable data, school assignments, and potential outcomes \emph{for the finite sample of $N$ students}.
-However, vanishing variation of $C_N$ around $c$ would allow for certain quantities to be ``identified'' per the standard definition, but not consistently estimable.
-We give a simple example in \cref{asub:id_example} to illustrate the conceptual difficulties.

-To avoid these estimands that are only identifiable in finite samples but not estimable asymptotically, we instead define identification relative to the population cutoff $c$.
-For a fixed cutoff $c$, we can define $D_i^*(c)$ as the assignment $i$ would receive if the cutoffs were set to $c$.
-The tuple $(X_i, D_i^*(c), Y_i (0),\ldots, Y_i(M), U_i)$ are then i.i.d., and identification boils down to its definition in standard, cross-sectional settings.
-Since as $C_N \to c$, $D_i(C_N) \to D_i(c)$ for $N \to \infty$, this notion of identification captures the information content of the data for large markets.
-We define identification formally below.
+We define identification relative to the population cutoff $c$.
+For a fixed cutoff $c$, we can define $D_i^*(c)$ as the (fictitious) assignment $i$ would receive if the cutoffs were set to $c$.
+The tuple $(X_i, D_i^*(c), Y_i (0),\ldots, Y_i(M), U_i)$ are then i.i.d., and identification reduces to its definition in standard settings.
+Since as $C_N \to c$, $D_i^*(C_N) \to D_i^*(c)$ for $N \to \infty$, this notion of identification captures the information content of the data for large markets.

 Formally, let $P \in \mathcal P$ be the distribution of student characteristics, potential outcomes, and lottery numbers $(X_i, Y_i(0),\ldots, Y_i(M), U_i)$, where we assume every member of $\mathcal P$ satisfies \cref{as:limitcutoff} \citep{azevedo2016supply}.
 Let $c(P)$ be the corresponding large-market cutoffs, defined as the probability limit of $C_{N}$ when data is sampled according to $P$.
 Define $D_{i}^*(c)$ as the assignment made if the cutoffs were set to $c$: i.e. $D_ {is}^*(c) = 1$ if and only if $s$ is $i$'s favorite school among those with $V_{is} \ge c_s$.
 Let $Y^*_{i,\text{obs}}(c) = \sum_{s\in S} D_{is}^*(c) Y_i(s) $ denote the observed outcome under $D_i^*$.